 Before You Begin

-Before you add a Linux server to the Veeam Backup & Replication infrastructure, check the following prerequisites.
+Before you add a Linux server to the Veeam Backup & Replication infrastructure, check the required permissions and the following prerequisites.

-If you are using firewalld, you can configure firewall rules to open ports only in necessary zones.
+If you use the firewalld tool, you can configure firewall rules to open ports only in necessary zones.
 By default, Veeam Backup & Replication opens ports in all active firewalld zones.
 If your firewall is configured for different zones, and you want to minimize security holes, you can configure Veeam Backup & Replication to open the ports only for certain zones.
 To do this, perform the following:

 - On the helper host or target Linux host, create the /etc/VeeamNetConfig file and define the following parameter: